stackhpc/ansible-role-openhpc/README.md

 `openhpc_packages`: additional OpenHPC packages to install.

 `openhpc_enable`:
-* `control`: whether to enable control host
+* `control`: whether host should run slurmctld
-* `database`: whether to enable slurmdbd
+* `database`: whether host should run slurmdbd
-* `batch`: whether to enable compute nodes
+* `batch`: whether host should run slurmd
 * `runtime`: whether to enable OpenHPC runtime

 `openhpc_slurmdbd_host`: Optional.
 Where to deploy slurmdbd if are using this role to deploy slurmdbd, otherwise where an existing slurmdbd is running.
 This should be the name of a host in your inventory.
 Set this to `none` to prevent the role from managing slurmdbd.
 Defaults to `openhpc_slurm_control_host`.

-`openhpc_slurm_configless`: Optional, default false.
-If true then slurm's ["configless" mode](https://slurm.schedmd.com/configless_slurm.html) is used.
+Note slurm's ["configless" mode](https://slurm.schedmd.com/configless_slurm.html) is always used.

-`openhpc_munge_key`: Optional.
+`openhpc_munge_key`: Required.
 Define a munge key to use.
-If not provided then one is generated but the `openhpc_slurm_control_host` must be in the play.

 `openhpc_login_only_nodes`: Optional.
-If using "configless" mode specify the name of an ansible group containing nodes which are login-only nodes (i.e. not also control nodes), if required.
-These nodes will run `slurmd` to contact the control node for config.
+The name of an ansible inventory group containing nodes which are login nodes (i.e. not also control nodes).
+These nodes must have `openhpc_enable.batch: true` and will run `slurmd` to contact the control node for config.

 `openhpc_module_system_install`: Optional, default true.
 Whether or not to install an environment module system.
 If true, lmod will be installed.
 If false, You can either supply your own module system or go without one.

 ### slurm.conf

+`openhpc_cluster_name`: Required, name of the cluster.

 `openhpc_slurm_partitions`: Optional.
 List of one or more slurm partitions, default `[]`.
 Each partition may contain the following values:
 * `groups`: If there are multiple node groups that make up the partition, a list of group objects can be defined here.